 Rey Castillo Jr.

 A Filipino native, Rey Castillo learned how to play Volleyball in the streets of Manila where pick-up games became city league.
-In 2010, he founded Impact Dynamic Training and has served as Club Director for the past 4 years.
-Coach Rey has coached volleyball for over 20 years, and has built Impact Dynamic Volleyball program in to a respected volleyball club in MI.
+In 2010, he founded Impact Dynamic Training and has served as Club Director since its inception.
+Rey has coached volleyball for over 20 years, and he has built the Impact Dynamic Volleyball program into a well respected volleyball club in Michigan.
 Rey has been very active in building youth volleyball in West Michigan.

-Rey’s playing career in the United States started on 1988 where he played USVBA Junior Olympic in Minnesota.
-When his family moved to West Michigan in 1989, Rey continued playing volleyball in a local organization and received the team’s Most Valuable Player.
+Rey’s playing career in the United States started in 1988 where he played in the USVBA Junior Olympics in Minnesota.
+When his family moved to West Michigan in 1989, Rey continued playing volleyball at a local organization and received the team’s Most Valuable Player award.

 His college volleyball pursuit landed him at Grand Valley State University where he joined the men's volleyball club.
 There he was exposed to different levels of competition and was recruited to play USVBA men's volleyball.
 He played for 14 years.